-- 1) Create a new page based on the same template we used in the last exercise. - 2) Save the new page as links.html, replacing the existing page with that name. - 3) Change the heading text (formatted as heading 1) and page title to Links. - 4) Delete the text in the Page Content area. - 5) From the Insert menu, select HTML, Text Objects and then Definition List (You can also right-click and select the option from the shortcut menu). - 6) Type Learn to Pot and press [Enter].
+- 1) Create a new page based on the same template we used in the last exercise. - 2) Save the new page as links.html, replacing the existing page with that name. - 3) Change the Page Heading text (formatted as heading 1) and Document Title to Links. - 4) Delete the text in the Page Content area. - 5) From the Insert menu, select Format, List and then Definition List (You can also right-click and select the option from the shortcut menu). - 6) Type Learn to Pot and press [Enter].